Glowing water is useful for making spectacular fountains, “magic” potions, and for added pizazz for a party or science project.

 Assuming that’s either impractical for you or else you fear radiation poisoning, you can use chemicals to make water fluoresce under black light or else phosphoresce (truly glow in the dark).
 Here are chemicals you can add and what to expect:

 Tonic Water: If blue is your color, save yourself a lot of time and effort and simply use tonic water with a black (ultraviolet) light.
 Tonic water contains quinine, which glows bright bluel Tonic water is safe to drink.
+Mixing tonic water with bubble solution works great for blowing bubbles that glow under black light.

 Vitamin B12: Adding vitamin B12 adds a bright yellow glow under a black light.
 Vitamin B12 is usually sold in tablets that don’t dissolve well in water.
 To get the vitamin away from the powdery filler, dissolve the tablet in a small amount of vinegar.
 Run the mixture through a coffee filter to remove particulates and add the liquid to water.
 Vitamin B12 is safe to add to drinks.